v-research/cybersecurity/README.md

-## [V-Research] Research and Development for Cybersecurity Engineering
+## Research and Development for Cybersecurity Engineering
 With this repository we share our research reports and prototypes.